seaTonyB/valETL/README.md

 Questions:
 Where did the data originate from?
 Does the datafile also contain other information other that just date information?
+I only get one valid value back, and not in this century.
 Might data actually have come from Excel, and a type conversion done i.e. DateValue function?
-I only get one valid value from parsing this dataset.
-Could that be right?

 ~~~~~~~~~~~~~~~~~~~~